UOB One Account to Cut Interest Rate from 7.8% to 6%—Which Savings Accounts Will Earn You More?

 According to the UOB One Account bonus interest FAQs, recurring insurance payments actually count towards your monthly minimum credit/debit card spend.
 Neat!
 This is a category often excluded.
 However, the usual exclusions like remittances, hospital bills, and EZ-link payments remain exclusions.
 See the FAQs (Q4) for the full list.

-Let’s go even deeper into these bonus interest rates.
-You’ll notice that the 7.8% p.a. rate only applies to $25,000—specifically, the next $25,000 after your first $75,000.
-So while 7.8% is extremely enticing, to think it applies to the full pot of gold you put into your UOB One Account would be a gross error.
+Let’s go even deeper into the current bonus interest rates.
+You’ll notice that the highest 7.8% p.a. (from now till 30 Apr) and 6% p.a. (from 1 May) rates only apply to $25,000.
+So while these high numbers are extremely enticing, to think it applies to the full pot of gold you put into your UOB One Account would be a gross error.

 But let’s save you from the complicated math and return to the EIR of the UOB One Account.
 Here’s what you’ll really earn from it:

-Account Balance S$500/month credit card spend S$500/month credit card spend + 3 GIRO/PayNow debit transactions S$500/month credit card spend + credit salary via GIRO/PayNow
+Account Balance S$500/month credit card spend S$500/month credit card spend + 3 GIRO debit transactions S$500/month credit card spend + credit salary via GIRO/PayNow

 $30,000 0.65% 2.50% 3.85%